Integrating Stripe and Salesforce using Chargent

 You can then set the Credit Card Handling field to one of the following

 - Never Clear: Chargent will not remove any card data automatically.

 - Clear After Successful Charge: Chargent will clear the credit card number, expiration dates and card security code only after a successful charge is run.

 - Clear After All Transactions: The credit card number, expiration date and card security code will be erased after any approved transaction (Charge, Void, Refund)

-You have now successfully integrated Salesforce and Stripe, via the Chargent Payment Processing for Salesforce app.
+You have now successfully integrated Salesforce and Stripe, via the Chargent app.
 There are many more options for integrating business processes, as well as ways to customize Chargent further.
 But the basic connection is now in place, and you can process one-time or recurring credit card payments through Stripe directly from Salesforce.

 Sending Live Transactions from a Salesforce Sandbox